quincinia/CS425-WebDev-Project-1/README.md

-# CS425 WebDev Project 1
+# CS425 WebDev Projects
- Introductory project, getting used to HTML/CSS
+Project 1, getting used to HTML/CSS
+Project 2, using Vue